mnmpdadish/dvmc/README.md

 # Details:

-Two more README are encourage to read after this one:
+Two more README are encouraged to read after this one:

-"./samples/spectrum/README" - to learn about the code usage (with working examples).
+"./samples/spectrum/README" - to learn about the code usage (with few working examples).
 "./tool/dvmc/README"        - to learn about the tools that can be used to analyse the data.

+Please email me at "maxime.charlebois@usherbrooke.ca" or "maxime.charlebois@uqtr.ca" if you have any question on the code.

-This complete the documentation.
+This complete the documentation of dVMC.

 ############################################################################